 Runner’s Knee

-Description: Runner’s knee, or patellofemoral pain syndrome, is characterized by pain around the kneecap due to improper alignment or overuse.
+Description: Runner’s knee, or patellofemoral pain syndrome, involves pain around the kneecap due to improper alignment or overuse.

 Causes: Weak or imbalanced thigh muscles, improper running form, overuse, and activities that put strain on the knee joint, such as excessive running, jumping, or squatting.
 Other contributing factors include muscle tightness in the hamstrings and calves, as well as imbalances in soft tissue.

 Treatment: Rest, ice, anti-inflammatory medications, strengthening and stretching exercises, and physical therapy to correct alignment and muscle balance.
 Your Cottleville, MO physical therapist may also recommend Kinesio Taping® to stabilize the kneecap and ease pain.
-This method aids in managing pain and providing additional support.
+This method aids in easing pain and providing additional support.

 Achilles Tendonitis